Internet for historical research

 - Database deposition and data archives

-The course covers British, European and world history from the Romans to the present, but with an emphasis on resources in English.
-It is open to postgraduates, academics and all who are interested in using the net as a tool for historical research.
+The course will take place in the IHR, normally running from 10.30 - 17.00.
+It covers British, European and world history from the Romans to the present, but with an emphasis on resources in English.
+Applications are welcome from postgraduates, academics and all who are interested in using the net as a tool for historical research.
 Computers will be provided and there is no need to bring your own laptop.
 As places are strictly limited, early application is recommended.